 for more information on what happens if the PACE assessment is not paid.

-Coconut Creek, Cooper City, Coral Springs, Davie, Deerfield Beach, Hallandale Beach, Hillsboro Beach, Hollywood, Lauderdale-By-The-Sea, Lauderdale Lakes, Lauderhill, Lazy Lake, Lighthouse Point, North Lauderdale, Oakland Park, Parkland, Pembroke Park, Plantation, Pompano Beach, Sea Ranch Lakes, Southwest Ranches, Sunrise, Tamarac, Weston, West Park, Wilton Manors
+Coconut Creek, Cooper City, Coral Springs, Dania Beach*, Davie, Deerfield Beach, Hallandale Beach, Hillsboro Beach, Hollywood, Lauderdale-By-The-Sea, Lauderdale Lakes, Lauderhill, Lazy Lake, Lighthouse Point, North Lauderdale, Oakland Park, Parkland, Pembroke Park, Plantation, Pompano Beach, Sea Ranch Lakes, Southwest Ranches, Sunrise, Tamarac, Weston, West Park, Wilton Manors

-Cities that do not participate as part of the countywide PACE Broward Program (they may have their own existing program):
+For cities that do not participate as part of the countywide program (they may have their own existing program) check with your city for more information: